10 reasons the 2022 Hyundai Ioniq 5 is irresistible

 You can read all about the 2022 Hyundai Ioniq 5 here for the horsepower, kilowatt-hours, cubic feet, and range (up to 300 miles), but we decided to zoom in on some of the points that will give this EV something different.

-Here are five quirky and irresistible things about the Ioniq 5 and the way it will be offered in the U.S.
+Here are ten quirky and irresistible things about the Ioniq 5 and the way it will be offered in the U.S.

 2022 Hyundai Ioniq 5